TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 I go by feel, and optimize for **progressive overload**: I try to do a little more each time, so that my body gets enough physical stress that it adapts and gets stronger.
 Concretely, I increase at least 1 of 3 fundamental variables to strength training over time.
 These variables are:

-- **Intensity:** how heavy the weight is.
+1. **Intensity:** how heavy the weight is.
-- **Volume:** how many times I lift it (reps/sets).
+1. **Volume:** how many times I lift it (reps/sets).
-- **Frequency:** how often I work the muscle (2-3x per week).
+1. **Frequency:** how often I work the muscle (2-3x per week).

 Sometimes if I don't sleep enough or something, I regress.
 That's fine.
 It's just a day in an otherwise continuous flow of progressive, consistent overload.
-It's okay, I'll increase a variable next time. **Self-compassion is what leads to gains, while pressure makes me quit.**
+It's okay, I'll increase a variable next time. **Self-compassion is what leads to gains and consistency, while pressure makes me quit.**

 What about soreness?
 Should I be sore after every session?
 The [science](https://pubmed.ncbi.nlm.nih.gov/3521903/) shows on multiple occasions that while DOMS (Delayed Onset Muscle Soreness) needs to be understood a little more with research, soreness is usually triggered by _novel stimulus_ (that is, some new exercise), and not necessarily overly strenuous exercise.